 Socio prospectus conducts R&D, tests, promotes, implements, services, monitors, and reports on new and/or improved social choice system components and integrated open-source platforms.
 Our other program, the LEDDA framework, is a prototype of a particular local economic system, which could become a Socio prospectus platform.

 Focus areas for Socio prospectus include:

 To give a bit better idea about the core needs that drive group decision making (the center of Figure 1), and the span of information topics (item A of Figure 1) that can be involved, Figure 2 provides some examples.

-Although Figure 1 illustrates the problem solving process for a community, the same general process applies to any organization or group, as per Figure 1 on the homepage.
+Groups in Figure 1 include organizations, communities, and societies.
 Individuals too, solve problems by a similar process.
-Thus, our clients include individuals, for-profit and nonprofit organizations, and local, state, and national governments.
-In particular, clients include local-area volunteer "civic clubs" organized to test and implement new social choice system platforms.
+We focus on the community level, and our potential clients include individuals, for-profit and nonprofit organizations, and government agencies.
+Potential clients especially include local-area volunteer "civic clubs" organized to test and implement new social choice system platforms.

-The first efforts of Socio prospectus will focus on developing computational models to forecast local-area socioeconomic, population/demographic, public health, and wellbeing conditions based on local-area variables.
-For example, one model forecasts local-area cancer burden based on local-area socioeconomic, environmental, and other conditions.
+Phase I develops computational models to forecast small-area socioeconomic, population/demographic, public health, and wellbeing status based on small-area factors.
+For example, one model will forecast small-area cancer burden based on small-area socioeconomic, environmental, lifestyle, and other factors.

-This document is a grant and social investment prospectus for Phase I development of Socio prospectus.
+This document is a grant and social investment slide deck for Socio prospectus.